Fireworks and Dogs

 Methods to Manage Your Dog’s Fear

 - Take your dog for a nice long walk and exercise prior to the event, so they have the opportunity to eliminate and are more relaxed and fulfilled.
-For most dogs, an exercised dog is a happy dog.
+For most healthy dogs, an exercised dog is a happy dog.
+With this recommended dog leash, collar, and harness or something similar.

-- One of the many ways (but perhaps the easiest) to acclimate your dog to these loud, startling sounds is to simply manage the situation and bring your dog to the interior of the house, basement or a room without windows that is the most isolated from the loud noise / scary stimulus.
-You can try to soundproof the room in a variety of ways.1-2 Make sure there are no windows or that your windows and shades are fully closed.
+- One of the many ways (but perhaps the easiest) to acclimate your dog to these loud, startling sounds is to simply manage the situation and don’t bring or expose your dog to these types of stimuli and events!
+Alternatively, bring your dog to the interior of the house, basement or a room without windows that is the most isolated from the loud noise / scary stimulus.
+You can try to soundproof the room in a variety of ways.1-2 Make sure there are no windows or that your windows and blackout shades are fully closed.
 If you have large openings under the door, you can even put a towel folded up where you would during a fire to help block out any additional noise.
 Put on soft calming music, preferably loud enough to block out the other sounds.
-Certain types of classical music are very calming and there are products made specifically for a dog’s ear that are scientifically proven to calm dog’s nerves.
+Certain types of classical music are very calming for dogs and there are products made specifically music for a dog’s ear that is shown to calm dog’s nerves.
 Practice during quiet times when there are no loud thunderstorms or fireworks around and go through the same routine as you will during an actual noisy event.
 Get your pup used to going to this room, listing to calming music and receiving treats.
 Not just any treats, but the highest value treats that your dog loves.

-- Another holistic option is Rescue Remedy by Bach Flower10
+- Another holistic option to soothe your dog is Rescue Remedy by Bach Flower10

 - Never take your dog with you to watch the fireworks or leave them home alone to “tough it out” or “deal with it” alone.
 This is a very traumatic and stressful event for your dog, and they need your help and supervision at home where they are most comfortable.